torvalds/linux/Documentation/driver-api/media/rc-core.rst

-When the RC code receives a scan code (either directly, by a driver of the type ``RC_DRIVER_SCANCODE``, or via its IR decoders), it needs to convert into a Linux input event code.
+When the RC code receives a scan code (either directly, by a driver of the type ``RC_DRIVER_SCANCODE``, or via its IR decoders), it needs to convert into a GNU/Linux input event code.
 This is done via a mapping table.

 The Kernel has support for mapping tables available on most media